 The Quantum pad is great because there is already a separate wire for each button.
 You just have to solder wire to wire, which is easier then just soldering on a board (and can be stronger in some circumstances).

 To begin, unscrew all 6 screws from the back of the pad and put them in a labeled baggy.
 Just make sure you can find them again later.
 Now open up the controller slowly, and you'll notice a bunch more screws holding the guts of the controller to the front part of the controller.
 Unscrew all this, and unscrew the things holding the analog stick in.
 Pull out the analog stick, but make sure you know which direction is up.
-Right UP with a sharpie on it, as you'll be putting the analog stick back in (the controller will still partly work - the analog stick, L and R, and the B button.).
+Right UP with a sharpie on it, as you'll be putting the analog stick back in (the controller will still partly work - the analog stick, L and R, and the B button.
+This way, it will be fully functional with NesterDC and all of it's little extras.
+Though a few will be tricky to access since you'll have to use the NES pad with the quantum..).
 Next, you'll see a couple wires going to a metal circle glued into the plastic.
 Just snip these wires - the circle thing is a watch battery so the controller can remember programmed moves.
 Obviously, you won't need it anymore.
 Also unscrew the VMU slot thing, and pull it off and set aside.
 Snip all the wires for the d-pad, cutting near the d-pad board.
 Do the same for where the start button is.

 Put all the screws and the black piece which held the analog stick in place in a ziplock bag.